 Organ/Tissue Donation: To the extent allowed by law, Roswell may disclose your health information to organ procurement organizations and other entities engaged in the procurement, banking or transplantation of organs for the purpose of tissue donation and transplant.

 Fundraising: We may disclose certain information to our foundation (the Roswell Park Alliance Foundation) so that the Foundation may contact you to make a contribution to Roswell.
 The information released may include contact information, such as your name, address, phone number and the dates you received treatment or services at Roswell.
-If you do not want Roswell to contact you for fundraising efforts, you should notify the Roswell Park Alliance Foundation in writing to the Senior Gift Processor, c/o Roswell Park Cancer Institute, Elm and Carlton Streets, Buffalo, NY 14263, or call the Foundation at (716) 845-4444.
+If you do not want Roswell to contact you for fundraising efforts, you should notify the Roswell Park Alliance Foundation in writing to the Senior Gift Processor, c/o Roswell Park Comprehensive Cancer Center, Elm and Carlton Streets, Buffalo, NY 14263, or call the Foundation at (716) 845-4444.

 Regulatory Agencies: Roswell may disclose your health information to a health oversight agency for activities authorized by law, including, but not limited to, licensure, certification, audits, investigations and inspections.
 These activities are necessary for the government and certain private health oversight agencies, (e.g. Joint Commission on Accreditation of Healthcare Organizations or the NY State Department of Health) to monitor the healthcare system.